tunderdomb/portreserver/README.md

 })
 ```

-For convenience, machine's local IP address is accessible as a property:
+For convenience, the machine's local IP address is accessible as a property:

 ```js
 console.log("IP: %s", reserve.IP)